mpxv-lineages/lineage-designation/README.md

 Currently, we aim to designate a new lineage if it

  - has spread internationally
+ - has at least 1 mutation above its parent
  - contains at least 15 sequences or plausibly represents undersampled diversity
  - has a clear common phylogenetic structure (no uncertainty about possibly being designated as 2 lineages instead of 1)
  - has at least one freely available high quality reference sequence